 The greatest honour for any Welsh poet is to win the chair at the National Eisteddfod.
-It’s still the centrepiece of the festival today: the poet’s name is announced, and the winning bard processes through the crowd, amid great fanfares, to take his seat on the bardic chair.
+It’s still the centrepiece of the festival today: the poet’s name is announced, and the winning bard processes through the crowd, amid great fanfares, to take their seat on the bardic chair.

 At the 1917 National Eisteddfod the Archdruid called out the nom-de-plume of the winning bard three times, but nobody stepped forward.
 Then he solemnly announced that the poet had been killed in battle six weeks earlier.